It’s easy to forget about the basic SEO steps I’m going to outline below, but they shouldn’t be overlooked.

 And if you’ve done your headline homework and know how to write good ones, chances are your headline can double as your SEO title without massive negative repercussions.

 But is it ideal?
 That’s the question.
 (It’s not.)
-And if it’s not, why wouldn’t you take an extra minute to be more intentional with your SEO title?
+And if it’s not, why wouldn’t you take an extra minute during your SEO steps to be more intentional with your title?

 Let me give you an example …

-Here’s a recent post from AssemblyCall.com.
+Here’s a post from the archive on AssemblyCall.com.
 Backstory: our resident expert bracketologist posted his final projections for the NCAA Men’s Basketball Tournament.

 The headline follows the same simple and straightforward pattern that you see on all of our bracketology posts.